• Employee

 If you think you are owed money as an employee by a company that is in liquidation, you may be a creditor.
 For more information about what employees can do to recover debts from a company in liquidation, you can look at ASIC’s “Liquidation: A guide for employees”.

 If you confirm that your employer is in liquidation, you may be able to recover unpaid entitlements under the Fair Entitlements Guarantee scheme.
-For more information about this, please have a look at the information on the Australian Government Attorney General’s Department website.
+For more information about this, read our resource on “Pursuing an employer for unpaid wages when they are deregistered.

 If you have a specific legal question that’s not urgent, you can ask a lawyer using our tool Justice Connect Answers.